aurielfournier/CV/Auriel_Fournier_CV.md

 ## Invited Presentations

 <!---
-9 2017 **Talk** *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, American Ornithological Society/Society of Canadian Ornithologists Conference
+11 **Talk** 2017 *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, American Ornithological Society/Society of Canadian Ornithologists Conference

+10 **Seminar** 2017 *Elusive Migration: The phenology, habitat use and connectivity of autumn migrating rails* Royal Society for the Protection of Birds, Centre for Conservation Science, UK Headquarters
 -->

-9 **Talk** 2017 *Elusive Migration: The Migration Ecology of Rails* Mississippi Coast Audubon Society 8 **Talk** 2017 *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, International Association of Great Lake Researchers Conference
+9 **Talk** 2017 *Elusive Migration: The Migration Ecology of Rails* Mississippi Coast Audubon Society
+8 **Talk** 2017 *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, International Association of Great Lake Researchers Conference
 7 **Seminar** 2017 *#MORails : Sharing Rails  with Social Media* Seminar, Bird Studies Canada
 6 **Keynote** 2017 *Elusive Migration: The Migration Ecology of Rails* The Biggest Week in American Birding Festival